niwciu/LCD_HD44780/ReadMe.md

                 &emsp; &emsp;&emsp; &emsp;ON - when RW pin is connected<br>
                 &emsp; &emsp;&emsp; &emsp;OFF - when RW pin is not connected<br>

-    - Specify which procedures form to library you would like to compile and use in you project.<br>
+    - Specify which procedures from to library you would like to compile and use in your project.<br>
-    To do this, Edit defines in secction: <br><br>
+      To do this, Edit defines in section: <br><br>
     ```C
     /********************************  LCD LIBRARY COMPILATION SETTINGS ************************
     *      Setting USE_(procedure name) to: